worldstar/MedSAM2-Labelme/README.md

 bash download_ckpts.sh

 #or you can open download_ckpt.sh then copy the url and download on your browser.
+#Please note that this is the pre-trained MedSAM2 model, not our fine-tuned version.
 ```
 Then, move the downloaded checkpoint `MedSAM2_pretrain.pth` to the folder `anaconda3/envs/labelme/Lib/site-packages/labelme/checkpoints`.

+### We will later release our fine-tuned checkpoints.
 ### If you can't find it, make good use of the file manager's search function.

 ### Set Icons